MarkAppprogrammer/shor_factoring_estimation/README.md

-# Integer Factorization Circuit Implementations in Qiksit
+# Circuit Level optmizations
-The following code lists Jupiter notebooks for research involving Shor's algorithm and improvements to it that will be experimentally tested.
+The following code attempts to calculate the cost of various circuit level optimizations that can be applied to Shor's algorithm.
+Simlar to the work done in [[GE21](https://arxiv.org/pdf/1905.09749)].
 For any help/questions email me @ agibmark1@gmail.com.